urushi-lac/jomon.github.io/README.md

 #### The world's oldest lacquer burial objects.
 B.C.7000　Japan
 B.C.5000　Chaina

-The way in which lacquer burial objects are made in Japan is very similar to the way in which paper wasps' nest are made.
+The way in which the world's oldest lacquer burial objects are made in Japan is very similar to the way in which paper wasps' nest are made.

 ![paper wasp](images/top/paper-wasp.jpg)